trang-h-vo/Demographic-Segmentation-and-Predictive-Analysis/README.md

 ### Notebooks:
 - `French_Departments_EDA_Geospartial.ipynb`: This notebook shows the exploratory analysis on French departments, characterized by their inhabitants and workers.
-- `Predictive_Analysis.ipynb`: This notebook shows the data preprocessing, treating categorical variables, modeling steps using pipeline and simple GridSearchCV.
+- `French_Departments_Predictive_Analysis.ipynb`: This notebook shows the data preprocessing, treating categorical variables, modeling steps using pipeline, RandomizedSearchCV and GridSearchCV.

 ### Data source:
 The data sets were provided for a Machine Learning project at University Paris Dauphine.
 Raw data was extracted from <a href="https://statistiques-locales.insee.fr/?fbclid=IwAR3h1SgcWlg4H4R-btEWu7dnMjeO0dW9Mv-OfJ0IHf6yRI4ivAV2KNwOhd4#c=indicator&view=map2"> French National Institute for Statistics and Economic Studies (INSEE) </a>.